Matter Cloud-to-cloud Local Home SDK Device SDK

 View Cloud Logging

-Under QUICK ACCESS, click Cloud Logging to open the Cloud Logging page, where you can find the logs belonging to your selected project.
+Under QUICK ACCESS, click Cloud Logs to open the Cloud Logs page, where you can find the logs belonging to your selected project.

 Users can filter logs based on severity and time range.

 By default, the logs are limited to 50 rows.
 If the user would like to view more logs, scroll down to the bottom and click More to view more logs.

 Under QUICK ACCESS click Home Graph Viewer to open the Home Graph Viewer panel, where you can find devices that belong to the selected project.
 You can also click Run Test to run tests for the device.

 This will launch the test suite in your browser with your device selected and ready to test.
 Click Start and wait for the test results.